segura08m/InnerNode/README.md

 ### 3. Run the Application

 Once configured, you can start the service by running the main script from your terminal.
+The script will immediately attempt to connect to the source chain's RPC and begin polling for events according to your configuration.

 ```bash
 python main.py